RyanAlameddine/Reliquae/README.md

   - `ITransform : IComponent` - Basic `Transform` Component that holds positional information.
 All objects with `Transforms` are given to the `PhysicsSystem`.
     - `IKinetic : ITransform` - Represents an object that can move (is not static).
 The movement will be handled by the `PhysicsSystem`.
     - `ISprite : ITransform` - If present, the `ActiveTexture` will be drawn to the screen at the `Transform's` Position by the `RenderSystem`.
         - `IColliderTransform : ISprite` - Represents any object that has a collider.
           - `ISolid : IColliderTransform` - Represents any object who's collider is solid.
-        - `ITrigger : IColliderTransform` - Represents any object who's collider is a trigger instead of being solid.
+          - `ITrigger : IColliderTransform` - Represents any object who's collider is simply a trigger.

 ### World